fcakir/mihash/README.md

 @demo: 01-Jul-2017-cifar-cnn-32smooth-B0_S0.1-U100: Testing is done.
 ```
 Notice that the performance metric is mAP by default.
 Other performance measures can be used, please see `get_opts.m` and the `metric` parameter.
-mAP is evaluate at every checkpoint and for each trial (here there is a single trial).
-The performance values, and among other information, are stored under the folder specified by  `opts.expdir`.
+mAP is evaluated at every checkpoint and for each trial (here there is a single trial).
+The performance values, among other information, are stored under the folder specified by  `opts.expdir`.
 Afterwards, the average mAP and the AUC values of all the trials are reported as `FINAL mAP` and `AUC mAP`, respectively.
 Notice the std is 0 as there is a single trial.

 ### Example #2
 Train SketchHash on CIFAR dataset with GIST descriptors.
 Use 10,000 training instances.
 Set batch size (data chunk) to 50 and sketch size to 200.
-3 trials with 50 test checkpoints.
+Do 3 trials with 50 test checkpoints.
 Update the hash table after processing every 100 training instances.
 Use `/research` as the results directory.
 Override any past results.
 ```Matlab
 >> [result_file_path diary_path] = demo_sketch('cnn','cifar',32,'ntrials',3, 'ntest', 50, 'noTrainingPoints',20000, 'updateInterval', 1e2,'override', 1, 'sketchSize', 200, 'batchSize', 50, 'localdir','/research')
 ```